PaperMC/docs/docs/paper/admin/how-to/aikars-flags.md

 ### Transparent Huge Pages

 Controversial feature but may be usable if you can not configure your host for real HugeTLBFS.
-Try adding `-XX:+UseTransparentHugePages` but it's extremely important you also have AlwaysPreTouch set.
+Try adding `-XX:+UseTransparentHugePages` but it's extremely important you also have `AlwaysPreTouch` set.
 Otherwise, THP will likely hurt you.
-We have not measured how THP works for Minecraft or its impact with AlwaysPreTouch, so this section is for the advanced users who want to experiment.
+We have not measured how THP works for Minecraft or its impact with `AlwaysPreTouch`, so this section is for the advanced users who want to experiment.